DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Preliminary

-\citeauthor{kirk2023understanding} (\citeyear{kirk2023understanding}) propose two paradigms for measuring diversity: \textit{across-input}, which considers variation across different input--output pairs, and \textit{per-input} diversity, which captures diversity only among multiple outputs generated for the same input.
+\citeauthor{kirk2023understanding} (\citeyear{kirk2023understanding}) propose two paradigms for measuring diversity: \textit{across-input}, which measures variation from a global perspective across inputs, and \textit{per-input} diversity, which captures diversity only among multiple outputs from the same input.
 We adopt the \textit{per-input} paradigm, as our focus is on assessing the diversity of responses generated for the same open-ended query.
 So it is defined as: